Freeport-McMoRan (NYSE:FCX) Price Target Raised to $68.00

-Freeport-McMoRan (NYSE:FCX – Free Report) had its price objective increased by JPMorgan Chase & Co. from $58.00 to $68.00 in a research note issued to investors on Thursday morning,Benzinga reports.
-The firm currently has an overweight rating on the natural resource company’s stock.
+Freeport-McMoRan (NYSE:FCX – Get Free Report) had its target price raised by research analysts at BMO Capital Markets from $55.00 to $68.00 in a research note issued to investors on Wednesday,MarketScreener reports.
+The firm currently has an “outperform” rating on the natural resource company’s stock.
+BMO Capital Markets’ price objective suggests a potential upside of 13.48% from the stock’s current price.

-A number of other equities analysts also recently commented on FCX.
-Jefferies Financial Group reaffirmed a “buy” rating and issued a $68.00 price objective on shares of Freeport-McMoRan in a report on Monday, January 5th.
-Wells Fargo & Company raised their price target on shares of Freeport-McMoRan from $47.00 to $55.00 and gave the stock an “overweight” rating in a research report on Tuesday, December 23rd.
-Bank of America raised shares of Freeport-McMoRan from a “neutral” rating to a “buy” rating and set a $42.00 price target for the company in a report on Tuesday, September 30th.
-Citigroup upgraded shares of Freeport-McMoRan from a “neutral” rating to a “buy” rating and set a $48.00 price objective on the stock in a research note on Wednesday, October 8th.
-Finally, BMO Capital Markets raised their target price on shares of Freeport-McMoRan from $47.00 to $55.00 and gave the stock an “outperform” rating in a report on Tuesday, December 16th.
-Three analysts have rated the stock with a Strong Buy rating, eighteen have issued a Buy rating and three have assigned a Hold rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $51.73.
+Several other research analysts have also recently weighed in on the stock.
+HSBC reduced their price target on shares of Freeport-McMoRan from $50.00 to $48.00 and set a “buy” rating for the company in a report on Wednesday, November 19th.
+Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of Freeport-McMoRan in a research note on Wednesday, November 26th.
+UBS Group upped their price objective on shares of Freeport-McMoRan from $55.00 to $60.00 and gave the company a “buy” rating in a report on Friday, December 12th.
+Bank of America upgraded Freeport-McMoRan from a “neutral” rating to a “buy” rating and set a $42.00 target price on the stock in a research note on Tuesday, September 30th.
+Finally, Royal Bank Of Canada lowered their target price on shares of Freeport-McMoRan from $54.00 to $48.00 and set a “sector perform” rating on the stock in a report on Wednesday, October 1st.
+Three research analysts have rated the stock with a Strong Buy rating, eighteen have given a Buy rating and three have given a Hold rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of “Buy” and a consensus target price of $54.30.

-Freeport-McMoRan (NYSE:FCX – Get Free Report) last released its earnings results on Thursday, October 23rd.
-The natural resource company reported $0.50 EPS for the quarter, topping analysts’ consensus estimates of $0.41 by $0.09.
-The company had revenue of $6.97 billion for the quarter, compared to the consensus estimate of $6.74 billion.
-Freeport-McMoRan had a return on equity of 7.84% and a net margin of 7.97%.Freeport-McMoRan’s quarterly revenue was up 2.7% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.38 EPS.
-Sell-side analysts predict that Freeport-McMoRan will post 1.68 EPS for the current fiscal year.
+Freeport-McMoRan (NYSE:FCX – Get Free Report) last posted its quarterly earnings data on Thursday, October 23rd.
+The natural resource company reported $0.50 earnings per share for the quarter, beating the consensus estimate of $0.41 by $0.09.
+The firm had revenue of $6.97 billion during the quarter, compared to analysts’ expectations of $6.74 billion.
+Freeport-McMoRan had a net margin of 7.97% and a return on equity of 7.84%.
+The company’s quarterly revenue was up 2.7% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.38 EPS.
+Equities analysts expect that Freeport-McMoRan will post 1.68 EPS for the current fiscal year.

 Freeport-McMoRan Company Profile